IOM Joins Global Response to Prevent the Spread, Mitigate the Impact of COVID-19 on Crisis-Affected Communities

 “IOM reiterates the need for migrant-inclusive approaches to the overall COVID-19 response and calls on countries to address the particular needs and vulnerabilities of migrants, regardless of their legal status, in the spirit of Universal Health Coverage,” said DG Vitorino.

-“The fight against COVID-19 cannot be won unless the response plans in all countries include migrants populations”
+“The fight against COVID-19 cannot be won unless the response plans in all countries include migrant populations”

 Strategic priority objectives of the HRP include: